enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/programs-and-data.md

 ### Program

 Even though they're super fast, computers are annoyingly literal - you have to spell out everything for them.

+> Check out the *Learn more* section to see two kids writing instructions to their programmer dad on how to make a peanut butter and jelly sandwich.

 A program consists of one or more commands we're asking the computer to do.
 It's a sequence of specific tasks.
 A list of TODOs for the computer.